333sherry/Cocoa/README.md

 # Cocoa
-A NYC food and in-theater movie guide
+A NYC food and in-theater movie guide made by Sherry and her classmates in NYU's Project for Programming class